mpenet/alia/docs/guide.md

 ```clojure
 (alia/execute-async "SELECT * FROM foo;" :success (fn [rs] (do-something rs)))
 ```
-Again it will return immediately (as a promise) and will trigger the `:success` callback passing it the resultset once the result is available.
+Again it will return immediately (as a `result-channel`) and will trigger the `:success` callback passing it the resultset once the result is available.
 You can also provide an `:error` callback.

 ```clojure